wolvofficial/Carl-Schultz-Website/index.md

 <p>Then took the other, as just as fair, And having perhaps the better claim, Because it was grassy and wanted wear; Though as for that the passing there Had worn them really about the same,</p>

 <p>And both that morning equally lay In leaves, no step had trodden black.
 Oh, I kept the first for another day!
-Yet knowing how way leads on to way, I doubted if I should ever come back.</p>I shall be telling this with a sigh Somewhere ages and ages hence: Two roads diverged in a wood, and I took the one less traveled by, And that has made all the difference.
+Yet knowing how way leads on to way, I doubted if I should ever come back.</p>I shall be telling this with a sigh somewhere ages and ages hence: <b>Two roads diverged in a wood, and I took the one less traveled by, And that has made all the difference</b>.
 <p>-Robert Frost</p>

 <!-- LSI Keywords.
 These are at the bottom of Google page in Bold.
 Insert Keyword Here -->